lloydie/fizzbuzz/Readme.md

 # About

-The Hacker Fizzbuzz challenge.
-Fastest to 1 million.
+Fizzbuzz golf to 1 million.

 2 Class Compiled & Scripted.